Geometry of knots in real projective $3$-space: A structure theorem for knots in

 \subsection{Projectivization of affine knots}

 Consider an affine knot, $K$, in $\mathbb{R}P^3$ which is embedded inside a ball, $B$ with a boundary sphere, $S$.
-Then we can push a small arc of $K$ out of $B$ in such a way that $K$ now intersects $S$ at exactly two points and the complement $C$ of $B$ intersects $K$ at an unknotted arc disjoint from a projective planes in $C$.
+Then we can push a small arc of $K$ out of $B$ in such a way that $K$ now intersects $S$ at exactly two points and the complement $C$ of $B$ intersects $K$ at an unknotted arc disjoint from an asymptotic projective plane in $C$.
 Then clearly this arc is a trivial cycle in $H_1(C,S)$.
 Now consider a standardly embedded projective unknot, $J$, in another copy of $\mathbb{R}P^3$.
 Removing a small ball, $B'$, with a boundary $S'$, containing a unknotted arc of $J$, produces a copy of the mapping cylinder, $C'$.
 And $J\cap C'$ represents a non-trivial cycle in $H_1(C',S')$.
 Refer to Figure 8.
 Now by gluing $B$ and $C'$ along their boundary spheres in such a way that $K\cap S$ gets identified with $J\cap S'$ produces a knot in $\mathbb{R}P^3$.
 Refer to Figure 6.
-Notice that the initial knot $K$ is of $class-0$ while the new one is a $class-1$ knot.
-Thus this is a process of producing a $class-1$ knot from a $class-0$ knot, which we will call \say{projectivization}.
-A knot in $\mathbb{R}P^3$ which intersects a projective plane exactly at one point can be thought of as produced from an affine knot via the above surgery.
+Notice that the initial knot $K$ is of class-$0$ while the new one is a class-$1$ knot.
+Thus this is a process of producing a class-$1$ knot from a class-$0$ knot, which we will call \say{projectivization}.
+A knot in $\mathbb{R}P^3$ which intersects an asymptotic projective plane exactly at one point can be thought of as produced from an affine knot via the above surgery.
 Hence we wish to make the following definition.

 \begin{definition} A knot, $K$ in $\mathbb{R}P^3$ is called a \textbf{projectivized affine knot}, if there is a seperating sphere $S$ intersecting $K$ at exactly two points such that the corresponding $C\cap K$ is isotopic to a standardly embedded non-trivial cycle in $H_1(C,S)$. \end{definition}